 The Human Rights Measurement Initiative (HRMI) is the first global initiative to track the human rights performance of countries.
 This case study focuses on our economic and social rights scores for India and can be treated as a press release for media.
-For information on our civil and political rights, see our press release.
 All data discussed below are available on our Rights Tracker.
 You can also see HRMI’s Research Credentials.
 This country spotlight refers to data published in 2022.

 The economic and social rights, or the ‘quality of life rights’ data are based on figures from international databases and provide scores for every year from 2007-2019.
 The groups of people noted to have been at risk of violations were identified by the human rights experts who took the HRMI survey for India in 2022.

 India can make significant improvements in economic and social rights